Brahmajit-Ray/IPL-Strikes-Back/README.md

 Improvements from the previous predictor:<br>
 Trained with the latest data(till IPL 2024)<br>
-Uses the Batsmen present at the crease as a feature
+Uses the Batsmen present at the crease as a feature<br><br>

+The app may take some time to load(Free Deployment issues)(maybe about 30-40s).Thank you for your patience.